iissme/asyncio-mongo-reflection/README.md

 mongo_reflection[1][-1].pop()

 # with mongo_reflection.mongo_pending.join() you can wait synchronously
-# for mongo operations completion if needed
+# for mongo operation completion if needed
 loop.run_until_complete(mongo_reflection.mongo_pending.join())

 '''
 # mongo db object
 # note that 'obj_ref' could be ref to any existing mongo object
-# or new one will be created like below
+# or new one will be created like below:

 {"_id": {"$oid": "59761ba93e5bb7435c1f6c9b"},
  "array_id": "example",